Hamisakim/MonoMelody/README.md

 ## Wins
 * Implementing Django and Python.
 * Happy about the overall final product built within the timeframe.
-* Collaboration - always a blessing to work with likeminded indviduals and learn new things.
+* Collaboration - always a blessing to work with like-minded individuals and learn new things.
 ## Challenges
 * Implementing Django and Python.
 * Using audio as the data was a challenge.
 In both creating and handling.